spring1843/go-dsa/heap/README.md

 The insertion strategy entails percolating the new element up the heap until the correct location is identified.
 Similarly, the deletion strategy involves percolating down the heap.

 Pushing and Popping heap elements are all O(Log n) operations.
-The strategy for inserting is the new element is percolating up the heap until the correct location is found. similarly the strategy for deletion is to percolate down.
+The strategy for inserting the new element is percolating up the heap until the correct location is found.
+Similarly the strategy for deletion is to percolate down.

 ## Application

 Heaps in the form of priority queues are used for scheduling in operating systems and job schedulers.
 They are also used in simulating and implementing scheduling and priority systems for capacity management in hospitals and businesses.

-Priority queues implemented as heaps are utilized in job scheduling, for example scheduling the execution of different processes in an operating systems.
+Priority queues implemented as heaps are utilized in job scheduling, for example scheduling the execution of different processes in operating systems.
 They are also employed in simulating and implementing priority and scheduling systems to manage capacity in hospitals and businesses.

 ## Rehearsal